kenanpulak/gridImageSearch/README.md

-# Instagram Photo Viewer
+# Grid Image Search

-Overview: Build a read-only photo viewer for Instagram which allows a user to check out popular photos.
+Overview: Build a Google Image Search app which allows a user to select search filters and paginate results infinitely.

 Time spent: 6 hours spent in total